 Large Ham: Chester all the time, whether onstage or on tape.
 However, Mike isn't that far behind him.

-Lets See You Do Better: As a response to the typical criticism from fans over "Issho ni", Mike challenged everyone to remix the song as they saw fit (although didn't provide the stems).
+Let's See You Do Better: As a response to the typical criticism from fans over "Issho ni", Mike challenged everyone to remix the song as they saw fit (although didn't provide the stems).

 The song "What I've Done" sounds like a moody downer sound, but it's about facing the consequences of your actions, and finding forgiveness.

 "Bleed it Out" averts this by being actually about writing lyrics, and re-writing them again and again (instead of self-mutilation as many automatically conclude).
 Bennington and Shinoda vented their lyric writing frustrations by writing more lyrics.
 This is lampshaded by the opening line "Here we go for the hundredth time."